Low-budget movies are often seen as a compromise, needing more resources and the big-name talent of their more expensive counterparts.

 6. Friday (1995)

 Friday is a comedy film directed by F. Gary Gray and starring Ice Cube, Chris Tucker, Nia Long, and John Witherspoon.
-This film features the story of two friends who spend a Friday in the hood and encounter a series of comedic and dangerous situations.
+In this movie, you’ll follow the tale of two pals as they embark on a memorable Friday adventure in the hood, facing a blend of hilarious and dangerous encounters.

 7. First Reformed (2017)